 Open a Chase Performance Account

 Capital One provides one of the best business savings accounts on the market.
-You don’t need to have a ton of money in an account to get rolling (just a buck will do!), and you’ll get some of the most competitive interest rates in the market in return.
-The Spark Business Savings account is entirely online, so as long as you are able to make it to a branch to submit your application, you can do everything else related to the account online.
-There are a few drawbacks, however: namely, you can only make six fee-free withdrawals every month.
-But for an account with no minimum balance and no monthly fee, the pros definitely outweigh the cons.
+You don’t need an opening deposit to get started, there’s no monthly fee, and you’ll get some of the most competitive interest rates on the market.
+The Spark Business Savings account is entirely online, so as long as you are able to make it to a branch to submit your application, you can do everything else related to the account from your computer or mobile device.
+There are a few drawbacks, however: Namely, you can only make six fee-free withdrawals every month.
+But for an account used to earn on your business funds, the pros certainly outweigh the cons.

 The Spark Business Savings account isn’t the only business savings account offered by a traditional bank.
 In addition to their business checking accounts, Chase also offers savings options, like the Chase Business Total Savings account.
 Like the Spark Business Savings account, Chase Total Savings is a great way to start a business savings account with a small amount of money and at a low cost.
 You only need $25 to open this account and the monthly service fee is $10 but can be waived if you link a Chase Total Business Checking account.
 Plus, this savings account offers 15 fee-free deposits and six fee-free withdrawals every month.
 Moreover, the Chase Business Total Savings is a great option if you already work with Chase on any of their business credit cards.

 Although E-Trade doesn’t offer bank accounts designated only for businesses, you can apply for their checking accounts as a business.
 It’s important to remember, however, that there are restrictions for these E-Trade business checking accounts based on your entity type—plus, you cannot open a business bank account online—you have to fill out a paper application and submit it by mail.
 At the end of the day, the best checking account for your business will depend on your specific needs—what you want from your checking account and what kind of fees you’re willing to pay.